stormpath/stormpath-sdk-java/docs/source/login.rst

 Events
 ------

-If you implement a :ref:`Request Event Listener <events>`, you can listen for login-related events and execute custom logic if desired.
+If you implement a :ref:`Request Event Listener <events>`, you can listen for login-related events in your ${apptype} code and execute custom logic if desired.

 There are two events that can be triggered during login attempts: